Technowise/Social-Blacklist/README.md

  * Post Link
  * Post Body

  This would be helpful to communities where spamming is common by users/bots with a goal to attract visitors to their sites/pages for commercial gain(like platforms for selling content, or get PPV etc.).
 After installing the app, go to App Installation Settings and configure the domains and removal message as per your requirement, and the enable/disable flags on what/where to look for these domains for removal.
-You can also optionally remove all posts by users having NSFW profile.
-To know if the app is removing the posts accordingly, you can enable mod-mail notification on removal through the settings OR check your mod-log for actions made by /u/social-blacklist.
+This can optionally remove all posts by users having NSFW profile.
+To know if the app is removing the posts accordingly, you can enable mod-mail notification on removal through the settings OR review your mod-log for actions made by /u/social-blacklist.

 #### What can this tool do that Automoderator can't?
 While Automoderator can also do most of the these things, Automoderator rules can't: